cirosantilli/algorithm-cheat/heap.md

 1987.

 Best in practice for large enough problems.
-Theorethically good amortized times.
+Theoretically good amortized times.

 The only operation that has $log(n)$ amortized time is deleting the root, the others are $O(1)$.